My goal is to co-create a container with you where your mind and body can become more aligned.

 RJ’s Full Biography

 Bodies are wonderful…and complicated.
 Perhaps you’re having trouble feeling aroused when you want to, or maybe pain interrupts sexy time.
-Or it could be that something from your past or future keeps distracting you when you want to be intimate.
-In counseling we’ll explore what’s troubling you and work together to make a plan for moving forward.
+Or it could be that something from your past or future keeps distracting you when you want to be truly present with your loved ones.
+Whatever is troubling you, we’ll explore it with fresh eyes and work together to move forward.

 Before my career transition to counseling, I studied political science at Brigham Young University and law at Georgetown.
-I then did public interest work in the non-profit, academic, and government sectors for over a decade.
-More recently I've volunteered as a crisis counselor, volunteer peer support for a harm reduction organization, and an art class assistant.
+I then did public interest work for over a decade.
+More recently I've volunteered as a crisis counselor, peer support for a psychedelic harm reduction organization, and an art class assistant.
 Supporting people through emotional turmoil and helping them find their joy are both important to me.

 RJ Kirkland, Clinical Intern